Upcoming Match-ups

 March Madness Futures: Sweet 16 & Final Four Odds

 Once the bracket is set, sportsbooks will release a number of other March Madness futures betting options.
-These include betting on teams to reach the Sweet 16 and Final Four odds.
-The payout is obviously lower than correctly picking the tournament winner, but the chances of winning these wagers is of course great.
+These include betting on teams to reach the Sweet 16, Final Four odds, as well as odds to win the whole March Madness tournament.
+The payout is obviously lower with Sweet 16 and Final Four futures versus correctly picking the tournament winner, but the chances of winning these wagers is of course better than picking the tournament’s champion.

 There is no single correct March Madness betting strategy; with the amount of roster (and even coaching) turnover in college basketball, each season has to be approached anew.